-Requirements for the Minor, Management (18.000 credits):
+Requirements for the Minor, Management (18.000 credits):MGMT 113Business Communication3 cr.MGMT 211Management3 cr.MGMT 329Organizational Behavior3 cr.Three electives (Must be selected from MGMT courses and any courses with the MGEL attribute)9 cr.

-MGMT 113 Business Communication 3 cr.

-MGMT 211 Management 3 cr.

-MGMT 329 Organizational Behavior 3 cr.

-Three electives (N Must be selected from MGMT courses, BUDV-305,

-ENTR-310, ENT R-410) 9 cr.

-The Minor in Management is only available to non-business students.
+The Minor in Management is not open to Management majors.